 There are few different wiring looms specs & body control modules fitted so firstly identify which you have to see if a module swap or additional wiring is needed .If the help below isn’t conclusive, please get in touch to confirm what’s involved on your van..If you have an Ex Rac van or a GLX or Limited model you are in luck from the off as a high spec dash wiring & body control module are already fitted to them from the factory, ditto if you have a low spec model but an optional extra like heated screen or cat1 alarm , heated mirrors or bluetooth already fitted…

 Body Control Module Identification – Drop down glove box, at far back & up is the module & on a white label, look for the ID in the format of 6C1T-14A073-CB, CJ etc, the C in that example denotes the high level version , if yours has a B in the 2nd from last digit ,EG:6C1T-14A073-BK that’s a so called lower level module, which cant support cruise or trip computer clocks etc..If you’ve only a B series body control module you will need to get a C ( or D ) series, which I can fit & configure here.
-Here is a picture of a B Series –
+Do you have a 2012 -2014 (Euro 5) Van ? then you if you dont already have a C or D you will need a C or D with the prefix CC1T, for example CC1T-14A073-CJ as accelerator pedal circuit handling differs on Euro 5 vans – Here is a picture of a B Series –

 Dash Wiring Requirements – some dash wiring looms already have the wiring in place for the cruise.The 2 wires required wiring run from the BCM to the squib connector near the ignition switch , remove the plastic cowling around the upper part of the steering column & look for a connector plug, if you’ve 2 orange wires ( 1 orange , 1 orange w/yellow tracer ) in position 4 & 5 of that connector you have the wiring needed.
 A video to help identify them is here .
 Usually if you find you have the cruise wires the other wiring for high spec clocks & most other optional extras is fitted also.